-- V.A.
-Match Times.
-All match times shall consist of three (3) 90-second rounds with a 30-second rest between rounds. - V.B.
+V.A.2.
+Black Belts: three (3) 90-second rounds with a 30-second rest period between rounds.

+V.B.
 Rest Time Between Semi-Final and Final Matches.
-Competitors shall be allowed at least a two-minute rest between semi-final and final matches. - V.C.
+Competitors shall be allowed at least a two-minute rest between semi-final and final matches.

+V.C.
 For District and Regional competition, the tournament director has the option to modify the match times as desired.
 Match times being used at local events must be specified on tournament flyer if varied from above prescribed times.